Pseudo-Anosov Flows: A Plane Approach: Abelian normal subgroups and rigidity

 {\bf Case 2: $P$ skew.} If $P$ is skew, the action of $G$ on $\Lambda(\cF^+)$ realizes it as a group of homeomorphisms of $\bR$ that commute or anti-commute with translation by 1, depending on whether orientation-preserving or not.
 (See Exercise \ref{ex_charac_skew} and the preceding discussion.)
 Let $G_0$ be the subgroup preserving orientation.
 Since $H$ acts freely, we have $H \subset G_0$, and it is again a normal subgroup.

 We next show that $H$ is central in $G_0$, by using the {\em translation number}.
 It is a classical construction (used in the definition of the \emph{rotation number} of Poincaré), that homeomorphisms of $\bR$ commuting with integer translations have a well-defined, real-valued {\em translation number} given by $\tau(g):= \lim_{n \to \infty} g^n(0)/n$.
-This number $\tau$ is conjugation invariant; and moreover, restricted to any abelian group, $\tau$ is a homomorphism and it is nonzero for any element acting freely.
+This number $\tau$ is conjugation invariant.
+Moreover, restricted to any abelian group, $\tau$ is a homomorphism, and $\tau(g) \neq 0$ if $g$ acts freely.
 See e.g., \cite[Proposition 5.3]{Ghy01} and \cite[Proposition 2.2.11]{Nav11}.
 Thus, $\tau$ gives an isomorphism between $H$ and a subgroup of $\bR$.
-As $H$ is normal in $G_0$, $G_0$ acts by conjugation on $H$, and since the translation number is conjugationinvariant, the conjugation action of $G_0$ on $H$ must be trivial, i.e., $H$ is in the center of $G_0$.
+As $H$ is normal in $G_0$, $G_0$ acts by conjugation on $H$, and since the translation number is conjugation invariant, the conjugation action of $G_0$ on $H$ must be trivial, i.e., $H$ is in the center of $G_0$.

 It remains to show that the center of $G$ is cyclic and generated by a power of the one-step-up map.
 Let $g$ be an element of the center.
 For each $h \in G_0$ acting with fixed points, since $g$ commutes with $h$, it must preserve the set of attracting fixed points of $h$.
 In the standard model of the skew plane, such a set has the form $\{(x_0 + n, y_0 + n) : n \in \Z\}$, thus $g$ acts as translation by some integral pair $(k, k)$, when restricted to this set.
 The set of all such attracting fixed points is dense in each coordinate by Axiom \ref{Axiom_dense}, so $g$ is globally an integral translation, i.e., a power of the one-step-up map.
 In particular, the center is cyclic and generated by a power of the one-step-up map, as claimed. \end{proof}